What Are Bitcoin and Stablecoin

 What is Stablecoin?

-Literally, Stablecoin is a cryptocurrency whose value is tied to another currency.
-Since cryptocurrency is highly volatile in its price, stablecoin is designed as a medium of exchange, effectively bridging the gap between fiat and cryptocurrency.
-Some common stablecoins include USDT, USDC, and DAI.
+Stablecoin is a cryptocurrency whose value is relevant to the value of another fiat currency.
+Since cryptocurrency is highly volatile in its price, stablecoin is designed as a medium of exchange, effectively bridging the gap between fiat and cryptos.